 Hand on the wheel, my concentration was not on the road like it should have been.
 The crumbs my best friend was spilling on the seats of my Chevelle had caught my attention.

 “I didn’t mean to eat it!
 I was trying to save it for Mae,” he mumbled through a full mouth.

 Mae was some chick from Andy’s Comm class who he’d been pursuing for a few days now.
 She seemed into him, which wasn’t surprising, despite his apparent lack of self-control.
-Andy was a thin guy, who had a mom from Los Angeles and a dad from Uganda, leading him to an olive skin tone that he had time and time again described as perfect.
+Andy was a thin guy, who had a mom from Los Angeles and a dad from Uganda, which lead him to an olive skin tone that he had time and time again described as perfect.
 That, alongside his green eyes, gave him an annoying amount of confidence and a fair amount of women at his side.

 His solution to the crumbs on the perfect leather was to dust it off onto the car mats on the floor.
 Instantly pissed at that decision, I shifted towards my jackass of a best friend.

 “Asher!
 Watch out!”

-My one was delayed by my best friend Danny’s booming voice and his finger hovering over my shoulder from the backseat, pointing out towards the road, his pale eyes wide with fear.
-Thankfully, out of habit, the shout caused my foot to slam down on the brake before I’d even spotted what had caught his attention.
+My one was delayed by my best friend Danny’s booming voice and his finger hovering over my shoulder from the backseat, pointing out towards the road.
+Thankfully, out of habit, his panicked shout forced my foot to the brake before I’d even spotted what had caught his attention.